gomyar/turtlegui/README.md

 Turtlegui uses *gui-* element fields

 ## *gui-text*
-populates element.textContent with the evaluated value
+Populates element.textContent with the evaluated value
 ```html
 <div gui-text="data.full_name"></div>
 ```

 ## *gui-html*
-populates element.innerHTML with the evaluated value
+Populates element.innerHTML with the evaluated value
 ```html
 <div gui-html="website.html_template"></div>
 ```

 ## *gui-list*
-creates copies of its subelement, one for each item in the list or object, stores item as local variable, specified by _**gui-item**_
+Creates copies of its subelement, one for each item in the list or object, stores item as local variable, specified by _**gui-item**_
 ```html
 <div gui-list="data.siblings" gui-item="sibling">
     <div gui-text="sibling.name"></div>